geshan/geshan.github.com/posts/2021-12-25-docker-postgres.md

 ---
 layout: post
-title: "Postgres with Docker and Docker compose a step by step guide for beginners"
+title: Postgres with Docker and Docker compose a step-by-step guide for beginners
 date: 2021-12-25T22:37:55.000+11:00
 comments: true
 tags:
 - Software Engineering
 - Docker
 cover: "/images/docker-postgres/01docker-postgres.jpg"
-pagetitle: "Postgres with Docker and Docker compose a step by step guide for beginners"
+pagetitle: Postgres with Docker and Docker compose a step-by-step guide for beginners
-description: "Learn how to setup and run PostgreSQL with docker and docker-compose in this step by step tutorial"
+description: Learn how to set up and run PostgreSQL with docker and docker-compose in this step-by-step tutorial.
+It also shows how to add Postgres to an existing project.
 keywords: docker postgres, postgres docker, docker postgresql, postgresql docker

 ---